-Previously, in reference \cite{mambrini,roj-alc} the Heisenberg version of the coupled tetrahedral Heisenberg chain was considered.
-Whereas, Galisova and Strecka\cite{Galisova,galisova17} considered the Ising and delocalized electrons in the tetrahedral chain.
-Later, in the reference \cite{vadim-1,Vadim-2} the Ising-Heisenberg version of the model was introduced (see eq. \ref{fig:Sch-trd-ch}).
-Although this model has already been discussed in reference \cite{vadim-1,Vadim-2}, here we focus on the pseudo-transition property that has not yet been explored.
-Thus, we present the Hamiltonian of the model as
+Earlier, in the reference \citep{mambrini,roj-alc}, the Heisenberg version of the coupled tetrahedral chain was investigated.
+While Galisova and Strecka\citep{Galisova,galisova17}, considered delocalized electrons and Ising spin in the tetrahedral chain.
+Later, in the reference \citep{vadim-1,Vadim-2} the Ising-Heisenberg version of the model was introduced.
+Similar model with higher spin was also analyzed more recently in reference \citep{tetra-spin1}.

+Here we explore a slightly different model (see fig.\ref{fig:Sch-trd-ch}), which exhibits a pseudo-transition property that has not yet been discussed.
+So, we present the Hamiltonian of the model as follows